Basic Techniques for Accurate Resistance Measurement

 Intermediate Resistance Measurements

-Intermediate resistance measurement typically falls between a few hundred ohms, where the resistance of the connections and cables is no longer a concern, and 100,000 ohms.
-Within these ranges, the technique you’ll use largely depends on what measuring device you’re using—there’s no one method that is necessarily better than the other.
-Fortunately, in this range errors are less common, and measurement is more direct.
-Lower-cost loggers may use a voltage source with a series resistor because the hardware is simpler while more expensive devices may use a current source and voltmeter.
+Intermediate resistance measurement typically falls between a few hundred ohms and 100,000 ohms.
+The technique used depends on the measuring device.
+Errors are less common in this range, and lower-cost loggers may use a voltage source while more expensive devices use a current source and voltmeter.

 Summary